FlorenceHapgood/CV/README.md

 #### Adaptability

 When the time came to work out how to support myself as an actor, I quickly realised that the main demand in the tutoring industry was for Primary Maths, English (subjects that I hadn’t studied in years) and Piano.
-I decided it was necessary to let go of my idea of tutoring art history and adapt to the demand.
+I decided it was necessary to let go of my idea of tutoring Art History and adapt to the demand.
 I did a lot of research into how to teach those subjects and the current syllabus requirements, and ultimately built a thriving tutoring business.
 I am the first ex-actor that they've had at Makers, and the fact that I've been able to learn programming despite coming from a vastly different background shows my ability to learn quickly.

 #### Perseverance